citp/privacy-policy-historical/u/un/uni/uniblue.com.md

 ### Privacy of business partners

-Our Website and our newsletter may include various links to third party websites or promote third party products.
+Our Websites and our newsletter may include various links to third party websites or promote third party products.
 We are not responsible for the privacy practices of such third parties in any way.
 We strongly suggest that you refer to their privacy policy before accessing any website or making any purchase so that you are aware of the applicable practices and thus be able to make an informed decision about your actions and/or transactions.

 ### Children

-This Website is not aimed at children and we do not knowingly collect any personal information from children.
-Minors should not use this Website unless supervised by an adult.
+The Uniblue Websites are not aimed at children and we do not knowingly collect any personal information from children.
+Minors should not use these Websites unless supervised by an adult.

 ### Changes to this policy

 Please note that this policy may change from time to time.
-All updates will be published at this Website and, if the changes are significant, the changes will be posted on this page thirty days prior to taking effect.
+All updates will be published on the Uniblue Websites and, if the changes are significant, the changes will be posted on the Websites and on this page <http://www.uniblue.com/privacy/> thirty days prior to taking effect.
 Each version of this policy will be identifiable at the top of this document by its effective date.
 We encourage you to refer to this policy periodically.